 Third Floor: Curtains and Decorative Textiles

-The third floor features curtains, window coverings, and decorative textiles.
-Products are designed for residential and commercial interiors, with suppliers offering both standard designs and custom sizing.
+The third floor features curtains, window coverings, and decorative textiles designed for both residential and commercial interiors.
+Suppliers offer standard designs alongside custom sizing, which supports bulk sourcing for interior projects, retail chains, and furnishing suppliers with non-standard requirements.

 Fourth Floor: Lifestyle and Household Products